Minimum Viable Product (MVP) in IT healthcare – how to guide

 Minimum Viable Product (MVP) – what is it about?

 At least you will save your time and money, which can be invested in a new start-up or product.
 That is the theory.
 But the big question is how to follow all of those rules in an industry where you cannot make changes or add features to your application just like that?
 Is it even possible?
 In the industry where a given product needs to be not only well-tested and certified but also finally approved by official regulators before it can be clinically used?
-Here, at Graylight Imaging we were asking ourselves the same questions when we faced our first custom medical MVP development project.
+Here, in Future Processing Healthcare we were asking ourselves the same questions.

-Healthcare products and medical MVP development – do they get along?
+Healthcare products and Minimum Viable Product – do they get along?

 I am looking forward to getting your comments.
 Please share your thoughts about the Minimum Viable Product idea in healthcare.
 You can reach me by e-mail email@example.com or via LinkedIN https://www.linkedin.com/in/marek-pitura/